BA Jewellery and Silversmithing

 - essential hand-tools

 Some programmes also offer study trips and individual field-based projects.
-You will usually be required to cover:
+You will usually be required to pay for:

 - travel costs

-Your actual contribution will depend on the programme and courses you select and on the nature of each trip.
+The actual amount you will pay will depend on the programme, the courses you select and on the nature of each trip.